FatmaElboshy/FWD-Data-investigating/README.md

     ├── LICENSE
     ├── Makefile           <- Makefile with commands like `make data` or `make train` ├── README.md          <- The top-level README for developers using this project.
-    ├── data
-    │   ├── tmdb-movies.csv<- Data used in  the project.
-    │
     ├── docs               <- A default Sphinx project; see sphinx-doc.org for details │
     ├── notebooks          <- Jupyter notebooks.
 Naming convention is a number (for ordering),